-Fatigued truck drivers involved in accidents must undergo alcohol and drug testing to ascertain if they were above the legal limit.
-If no drugs or alcohol is present in the trucker's blood system, they would likely keep their jobs.
+Fatigued truck drivers involved in accidents must undergo alcohol and drug testing to ascertain if they are above the legal limit.
+If no drugs or alcohol is present in the trucker’s blood system, they would likely keep their jobs.

 Often, tired truckers fall asleep behind the wheel, trying to meet unreasonable deadlines in delivering cargo on a tight schedule.
-However, driving too many hours beyond the federal limits violates federal rules, leading to extensive monetary penalties.
+However, driving too many hours beyond federal limits violates federal rules, leading to extensive monetary penalties.

 Contact an Experienced Truck Accident Lawyer for Help Today with Your Accident Case